-Specific information about loans available to eligible graduate students may be obtained in the Graduate Bulletin or by contacting the Financial Aid Office.
+Specific information about loans available to eligible graduate students may be obtained in the Graduate Bulletin or by contacting the Office of Student Financial Services.

 ALABAMA BOARD OF NURSING SCHOLARSHIPS

 The status of Alabama Board of Nursing scholarships is determined annually based on funding from the Alabama Legislature.
 Candidate qualifications, scholarship conditions, and other information may be obtained through the Board at (334) 293-5200 or www.abn.state.al.us/